What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 Follow the lead of the dad who asked his daughter’s teachers to write a note inside “Oh the Places You’ll Go!” each year.

-Use the book idea for inspiration, choose an item meaningful to your child, and ask teachers and loved ones to autograph it.
+Use the book idea for inspiration.
+Choose an item that’s meaningful to your child, and ask teachers and loved ones to autograph it.
 Put the item in a safe hiding spot to give to them when they complete their schooling.

 4. Go Back-to-School Shopping Together